nupur100/Bolttech-Docker-Assignment/README.md

 # Bolttech-Docker-Assignment

-# Pre-requisites
+# Pre-requisites:

 ```
 docker
 docker-compose
 ```

-# Application configuration
+# Application configurations:

 ```
 Backend is written in Python (RESTful API were created using Flask)
 Frontend is written in NodeJS and ReactJS
-For Database: Integrated DynamoDB Local (On port 8000) by using a docker image with all the DynamoDB local dependencies and necessary configuration built in.
+For Database: Integrated amazon DynamoDB Local (On port 8000) by using a docker image with all the DynamoDB local dependencies and necessary configuration built in.

 ```